CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase1-IN3138/readme.md

 ## Step 2: Deploy BOSH

-2.1 From the ControlCenter desktop, open putty and connect to `cli-vm` with username `ubuntu` and password `VMware1!`
+2.1 From the ControlCenter desktop, open putty and connect to the saved session for `ubuntu@cli-vm`.

 <details><summary>Screenshot 2.1</summary>
 <img src="Images/2019-06-19-16-51-53.png">